 Forest Hill Residence – Main Road, Mowbray

-CPS has a simple but comprehensive four-pronged approach to campus security and safety:
+CPS has a 4-pronged approach to campus security and safety:

-Presence: The uniformed staff maintain a high profile while patrolling the campus on foot and in vehicles, and their presence acts as a positive deterrent against potential criminal actions.
+Presence: Uniformed staff patrol the campus on foot and in vehicles, and their presence acts as a positive deterrent against criminals.

-Education: Through regular communication with the community, as well as meetings and workshops with students and staff, CPS strives to ensure that there is awareness of security issues, and also provides advice on how to deal with various situations.
+Education: Meetings and workshops are held with students and staff to create awareness of security issues, and provide advice on how to deal with various situations.

-Enforcement: In extraordinary circumstances CPS is empowered to take whatever appropriate action is necessary to maintain order and security on campus.
+Enforcement: In extraordinary circumstances CPS will take whatever appropriate action is necessary to maintain order and security on campus.

-The following measures have been put in place to ensure the safety and security of our staff and students:
+The following measures have been put in place to ensure your safety and security:

-Students are encouraged to follow the well-established Foot Route when walking between upper and lower campus.
-This route is regularly patrolled by CPS officers on two-wheeler scooters.
+The foot route between upper and lower campus is regularly patrolled by CPS officers on scooters.

-There are over 300 well-trained officers in the Campus Protection Services (CPS).
-The personnel are split into four shifts that cover all campuses.
+Over 300 well-trained officers are split into 4 shifts that cover all campuses.

-UCT is a founder member and donor to the Groote Schuur Community Improvement District (GSCID) which aims to deal with neighbourhood crime, grime, transport and housing problems that are faced by students, residents and businesses in the area.
+UCT is a founder member and donor to the Groote Schuur Community Improvement District (GSCID) which deals with neighbourhood crime, grime, transport and housing problems that are faced by students, residents and businesses in the area.